 The estate includes playing fields, orchards, woodland, pasture and a nature reserve; the countryside comes right to the heart of the schools.

 Our three schools share the following facilities:

 - Full-size, floodlit astroturf

 - Sports Hall, with the floor space to take eight badminton courts and equipped with indoor cricket nets

 - Six hard floodlit netball/tennis courts

-- Numerous grass pitches (17 acres of playing fields), incorporating cricket and football pitches
+- 17 acres of playing fields, incorporating cricket and football pitches

 An eclectic mix of buildings adds to the charm of the school’s setting.

-They range from the modern, custom-designed classrooms at Dunhurst and Dunannie, through to the Grade I listed Lupton Hall and Memorial Library at Bedales (designed by Ernest Gimson and completed in 1921), and two, contemporary, award-winning buildings: the Olivier Theatre (built in 1997) and the Orchard Building (2005).
+They range from the modern, custom-designed classrooms at Bedales Prep, Dunhurst and Bedales Pre-prep, Dunannie, through to the Grade I listed Lupton Hall and Memorial Library at Bedales, and the contemporary, award-winning Olivier Theatre, Orchard Building and Art & Design Building.

 Bedales runs an active lettings programme used by local and international organisations.
 The school lets its facilities for residential conferences during the school holidays and for non-residential events at any time of the year.